Lupleg/Ts-Hero/docs/procedures/000-run-e2e-tests.md

 # Context

-TypeHero utilizes Playwright for E2E testing.
-Playwrite enables reliable, end-to-end tesing for modern web apps.
+Lupleg utilizes Playwright for E2E testing.
+Playwright enables reliable, end-to-end testing for modern web apps.
 Here is a [link to their docs](https://playwright.dev/docs/intro).

 # Decision